anuu27/CogniHire/README.md

 ### A Fair, Scalable, and Automated Interview Evaluation System

 ## Overview
-This repository contains the full implementation and technical documentation for an end-to-end **AI-powered Interview and Evaluation System**, developed as part of the ** UMC-301 DSAI (Data Science and AI) course at IISc**.
+This repository contains the full implementation and technical documentation for an end-to-end **AI-powered Interview and Evaluation System**, developed as part of the UMC-301 DSAI (Data Science and AI) course at IISc.
 The system automates interviews, generates questions, evaluates candidate responses, detects malpractice, and produces structured final reports.
 The Final report and Presentation of the project are included (CogniHire Report.pdf,Presentation.pdf)